Arrow Icon

 • Can avoid disruption by sticking with AUM fees

-The primary benefits of the AUM fee is that older and wealthier clients may be accustomed to paying for advice based on their assets and would readily agree to this kind of arrangement.
+The primary benefit of the AUM fee is that older and wealthier clients may be accustomed to paying for advice based on their assets and would readily agree to this kind of arrangement.
 The AUM fee is widely used in the industry, allowing planners to benchmark their pricing and services more easily against competitors.
 Plus, those already using AUM or hybrid AUM fees can avoid service disruptions or lost clients by not making a change.

 Cons: